conda/conda/docs/source/installation.rst

 packages and their dependencies, so you can easily set up and switch between environments on your local computer.
 Conda is included in all versions of **Anaconda, Anaconda Server**, and **Miniconda**.

-If you are in a hurry, try our two-minute `Miniconda quick install <https://conda.pydata.org/quick-install.html/>`_.
+If you are in a hurry, try our two-minute :doc:`Miniconda quick install <quick-install>`.
 Miniconda includes only conda, conda-build, and their dependencies so you can install cleanly and quickly.

 These instructions are for a full install of Anaconda, which includes conda, conda-build, and 150+ open source packages.

-TIP: For installation instructions using our graphical installers for Mac or PC, please see the `Anaconda Install <http://docs.continuum.io/anaconda/install.html/>`_ page.
+TIP: For installation instructions using our graphical installers for Mac or PC, please see the `Anaconda Install <http://docs.continuum.io/anaconda/install.html>`_ page.

 Anaconda requirements